Published Mar 12, 2026

-Starting mid-March 2026, Microsoft Planner's Project Manager agent will be renamed Planner agent, with expanded availability to Microsoft 365 Copilot users on both Planner premium and basic plans.
-The update includes no functional changes, rolls out automatically, and enhances AI-powered task and status report capabilities.
+Starting mid-March 2026, Microsoft Planner's Project Manager agent will be renamed Planner Agent, aligning with Microsoft 365 Copilot branding and expanding to group-based Planner premium and basic plans for licensed users.
+No functional changes occur; rollout is automatic, with enhanced AI-driven status reporting and task execution features.

 Introduction

 Beginning in mid‑March 2026, Microsoft Planner will update the agent experience to align naming with Microsoft 365 Copilot and expand availability.
-As part of this update, the Project Manager agent will be renamed to Planner agent, the Planner agent icon will be changed to match the Planner icon, and the agent will become available to users with a Microsoft 365 Copilot license across both Planner premium and Planner basic plans.
+As part of this update, the Project Manager agent will be renamed to Planner Agent, the Planner Agent icon will be changed to match the Planner icon, and the agent will become available to users with a Microsoft 365 Copilot license in group-based Planner premium and Planner basic plans.

 This update aligns Planner's agent experience with Microsoft 365 Copilot and expands access to Copilot-powered capabilities.